locnnil/workshop/docs/contributing.rst

 which largely reiterates this section.

-After receiving review comments, please preserve the original commit history.
+After receiving review comments, ensure the original commit history is preserved.
-Avoid using rebase or force push, since these can overwrite existing commits, making the discussion harder to follow.
+Avoid using rebase or force push, as these can overwrite existing commits and thus make the discussion harder to follow.
-Review comments should be addressed by making additional commits.
+Instead, address review comments by creating additional commits.

 Reversibility